Programs > Brochure

 UGC 112: World Civilization II: Intro to European Union (3 credits)

 Taught by UTT Faculty Member.
 European Union’s institutions and challenges, the building of a European model and culture, France’s role in Europe and in the world, French political and economic system, French technology, a taste of French culture (discovery of the Champagne region and industry), basic concepts in intercultural communication, “survival” French.
-This course fulfills UB’s World Civilization II requirement.
+This course has been approved to meet the Civilization and History or Humanities UB Area in the Global Pathway of the UB Curriculum.

 All participants will be housed in residence halls on the University of Troyes campus.